Dexter (TV series): Merchandise

 In February 2010, EMCE Toys announced plans to release action figures based on the series.

 In March 2010, Dark Horse Comics released a seven-inch bust of Dexter Morgan, as part of its Last Toys on the Left series.
 In April 2010, it released a bobblehead doll based on the show character, the Trinity Killer.

 A variety of merchandise items is available from Showtime including an apron, bin bags, blood slide beverage coasters and key rings, drinking glasses, mugs, pens made to look like syringes of blood, posters, and T-shirts.

 In June 2021 Flashback announced a highly detailed 1/6th scale figure of Dexter Morgan.

 Prop sales

 In January 2014, in partnership with Hollywood Props, Dexter Corner created an auction site and sold hundreds of original props used in the series; part of the auction's proceeds were donated to the Leukemia & Lymphoma Society.
 Showtime has also offered a limited selection of props for sale.

 Franchise

-Revival
+By February 2023, additional spin-off series, depicting the origins of various other characters from the original show including the Trinity Killer, were also in development.
+The new Dexter franchise is being overseen by Clyde Phillips, the showrunner of Dexter.
+The multiple television shows will be developed through Showtime's merger with Paramount+.
+By September 2025, Phillips stated that the Trinity Killer series was unlikely to go ahead.